ThinkEQ/assembly-solutions-ltd/src/pages/product/agricultural-looms.md

       text: >-
-        To ensure we manufacture quality wiring looms that are fit for purpose and cost-effective, we offer technical support from our knowledgeable engineers on all wiring loom projects.
-Our engineers are committed to understanding customer requirements before passing final drawing and specification over to production, to commence with manufacture.
+        To ensure we manufacture quality wiring looms that are fit for purpose and cost-effective, we offer technical support from our knowledgeable engineers on all wiring loom and [wiring harness](www.assembly-solutions.com/wiring-harness) projects.
+Our
+        engineers are committed to understanding customer requirements before passing final drawing and specification over to production, to commence with manufacture.

         Our friendly team enjoy working with customers to create a wiring harness solution that facilitates continuous innovation in vehicle technology, emissions control and safety systems.